ACT UP: London

 Formed in January 1989, by Rob Archer and Rae Trewartha, ACT UP [London] was the first ACT UP chapter in Europe.

 Its first action was at Wellcome's annual shareholder meeting, the parent company of Burroughs Wellcome, the makers of AZT, the first treatment that targeted HIV directly.

 This was quickly followed by a protest at Pentonville Prison, where condoms were floated over the walls.

 The next action was to highlight employment discrimination.
 It was at Texaco's UK headquarters.
-It was the first of a serious of protests against Texaco.
+It was the first of a series of protests against Texaco.
 They later targeted YHA employment discrimination.

 The next action blocked traffic at Elephant and Castle, South London's busiest road junction.
-It called on the government to end the 6 month delay for social security benefits for newly diagnosed people living with AIDS, and to improve the rate.
+It called on the government to end the 6-month delay for social security benefits for newly diagnosed people living with AIDS, and to improve the rate.
 A follow up in October, saw the first arrests in the UK.
 Three people were arrested including Kenny Lieske from Edinburgh ACT UP.
 In March 1990, members of ACT UP London chained themselves to the gates of Downing Street on budget day.

 ACT UP London's last protest was a march in Kennington on World AIDS Day (1 December 1993).
 This was on cuts to social security benefits for disability benefits.

 The group was revived by Dan Glass in 2014.
 The second incarnation came about to campaign for PreP to be made freely available on the NHS.
 Prep is a pill that if taken regularly prevents HIV infection and transmission.